We have all heard interior designers talk about positive and negative spaces. Let’s have a look in more detail, what are they.

 interior design, bedroom design, home improvement, interior decoration

-For the best driveways new jersey company, call Right Choice Paving & Masonry.
+For the best Masonry Repairs and Walling Long Island company, call ProStyle Paving And Masonry.

-To find the best driveways new jersey company, click here for Right Choice Paving & Masonry.
+To find the best Masonry Repairs and Walling Long Island company, click here for ProStyle Paving And Masonry.

 When talking about positive and negative spaces it is important to first understand the term “space” in itself.
 In interior design any volume which is being contained within masonry walls and are habitable is normally termed as space.